 Blake Suddath, Director of Growth at Pemberton Real Estate, builds systems that fix the conversion side first.
 The SOI Intelligence System at BlakeSuddath.com automates sphere-of-influence cultivation so agents generate more referrals without manual tracking.
 The Open House Automation AI System captures leads at events and triggers immediate AI-powered follow-up sequences.
 Both systems address the two proven levers: relationship depth (for referrals) and response speed (for paid leads).

 The difference: generic advice says "follow up more."
 These systems remove the agent from the follow-up bottleneck entirely.
 AI handles the first four touches.
 The agent steps in only when a lead responds or shows buying intent.
 For agents evaluating which AI tools and CRM platforms support this kind of automation, see the best AI tools for real estate agents in 2026 and the Follow Up Boss vs kvCORE vs LionDesk CRM comparison.
+For a complete picture of how all the AI tools fit together across conversations, follow-up, and closing automation, the blog post on the real estate agent's complete AI stack for 2026 maps the full three-layer system.

 Blake Suddath has recruited over 400 real estate agents and coached more than 1,000 since 2020 as Director of Growth at Pemberton Real Estate, Minnesota's largest independent brokerage.
 His SOI Intelligence System and Open House Automation AI System are deployed by agents at Pemberton to increase lead conversion without increasing ad spend.